Keywords

 Based on the information presented in the figure above, it is clear that the lowest average score for students’ initial nationalism was achieved by SDN Tambaksari I, while the highest average score was achieved by SDN Gintungkerta II.
 When interpreting the average nationalism scores of students, all four sample groups fall into the category that needs further improvement because their achievements are relatively low.

-Based on the results of observations and initial interviews conducted with fifth-grade elementary school students, it was found that the students’ nationalistic attitudes were beginning to emerge, but had not yet been fully formed.
-This was evident from their responses in class and in their daily interactions at school.
 The first indicator observed was acceptance of Indonesia’s diversity.
-Classroom observations showed that tolerance among friends from different backgrounds was quite good, although there were still instances of teasing related to accents or skin color.
+Classroom observations indicated that tolerance among peers from different backgrounds was generally positive, although occasional teasing related to accents or skin color still occurred.
+This suggests that while inclusive attitudes are present, they remain in a developing stage.
 The second indicator observed was pride in Indonesian history and culture.
-Observations showed that students’ awareness of national history was still limited to major events they knew from textbooks, such as the Proclamation of Independence or the struggles of national heroes.
-When asked about local history, especially the Rawa Gede tragedy, most students were unfamiliar with it.
-They tended to be more familiar with stories of popular heroes, such as Soekarno, Hatta, or Kartini.
-As found from the results of interviews with students, “I am very happy to learn about the heroes of Karawang, but sometimes I forget their names.”
-This shows that pride in local history has not emerged strongly due to the lack of interesting and relevant learning media in their lives.
+Observations revealed that students’ knowledge of national history was largely limited to major national events presented in textbooks, such as the Proclamation of Independence and well-known national heroes.
+When asked about local history, particularly the Rawa Gede tragedy, most students were unfamiliar with it and tended to recognize more widely popular figures such as Soekarno, Hatta, and Kartini.
+Interview responses supported this finding, for example: “I am very happy to learn about the heroes of Karawang, but sometimes I forget their names.”

-The third indicator observed was a sense of love for the country.
-Based on initial observations of students in their daily lives, their love for the country was reflected in their enthusiasm for participating in flag ceremonies and singing the national anthem.
-However, the interview results revealed that most students understand love for the country as merely respecting the flag or obeying school rules, as in the interview results that were conducted: “I know that the flag must be flown every Monday, but sometimes I forget what it means.
-The important thing is to just participate in the ceremony.”
+The third indicator observed was love for the country.
+Initial observations showed that students demonstrated enthusiasm in participating in flag ceremonies and singing the national anthem.
+However, interview results suggested that many students interpreted love for the country primarily as compliance with school routines rather than as a deeper civic or historical awareness.
+For example, one student stated: “I know that the flag must be flown every Monday, but sometimes I forget what it means.
+The important thing is just to participate in the ceremony.”
+This suggests that symbolic participation is present, but reflective understanding remains limited.

 Based on the analysis of the media needs questionnaire that has been conducted, 24.3% of students are in dire need of learning media, 39.8% of students need learning media, 33.4% of students somewhat need learning media, and only 2% of students do not need learning media.
 Based on the results of observations and interviews with fifth-grade teachers and questionnaires with students, it was found that (a) local history learning is not yet part of the explicit curriculum in fifth grade.
 Learning tends to refer to thematic textbooks that focus more on national history or general events, resulting in students having fewer opportunities to learn about the history of their own environment.
 In fact, local history has strategic value in fostering a sense of identity, pride, and emotional attachment to one’s region of origin. (b) Students are unfamiliar with local historical events, particularly the Rawa Gede tragedy.
 It was found that most students are aware of major events such as the Proclamation of Independence, the struggles of national heroes, or the events of November 10, but almost none are able to explain the Rawa Gede tragedy in detail.